Downers Grove, Illinois

 Downers Grove is a village in DuPage County, Illinois, United States.
 It was founded in 1832 by Pierce Downer, whose surname serves as the eponym for the village.
 Per the 2020 census, the population of the village was 50,248.
-It is a south-western suburb of Chicago located between I-88 and I-55.
+It is a west-southwestern suburb of Chicago located between I-88 and I-55.

 History

 The Lyman Home (1839) in Downers Grove was a former stop on the Underground Railroad.

 Downers Grove was founded in 1832 by Pierce Downer, a farmer who traveled to Illinois from Rutland, New York, but was originally from Vermont.
 Downers Grove was named for a lush grove of old-growth bur oak trees surrounding the village, which stood out from the local savanna landscape.
 Its other early settlers included the Blodgett, Curtiss, Blanchard, Stanley, Lyman, and Carpenter families.
 The original settlers were mostly migrants from the Northeastern United States and Northern Europe.
 In 1839, Reverend Orange Lyman, a presbyterian minister, and his wife Maria Dewey Lyman arrived, and built what is believed to be the first home in Downers Grove.
 The first schoolhouse was built in 1844.
 In 1846, the Blodgett house was built by Israel and Avis Blodgett.
 It was the second (or third) home built in Downers Grove.
 Both the Lyman and Blodgett homes are of cultural significance, as they were both built by abolitionist families and served as former stops on the Underground Railroad.

 The Chicago, Burlington and Quincy Railroad was extended from Aurora to Chicago through Downers Grove in 1864, boosting its population.
 The town was incorporated in March 1873.
 Its somewhat unusual spelling ("Apostrophe-free since 1873") remains a minor historical mystery.

 In April 1947, the wreck of a Burlington Railroad Twin Cities Zephyr passenger train killed three people, including the engineer.
 The streamliner struck a large tractor which had fallen from a freight train and two passenger cars crashed through a wall of the Main Street Station.

 The construction of two major toll roads along the village's northern and western boundaries, I-355 in 1989, and what is now referred to as I-88 in 1958, facilitated the village's access to the rest of Chicago metropolitan area.
 I-55 is not far from the south edge of the village.
 Downers Grove has developed into a bustling Chicago suburb with many diverse businesses, including the headquarters for FTD, Ambitech Engineering Corp, Dover, Heartland Food Corporation, and HAVI Global Solutions.